orgvue2/orgvue-basic/chapter03/multiple_hierarchies.md

 In the example organisation ‘Ch3.
 Multiple hierarchies.xlsx’, the current reporting structure is Region-based.
 Let’s add additional reporting lines that are Function-based.

+##Create a new Dataset using copy/ paste

+1) Open the ‘Ch3.
+Multiple hierarchies.xlsx.’ file and copy all data

+2) In OrgVue, create a new Dataset and paste the copied data

+3) When the ‘Paste options’ Dialogue appears, select ‘Tree (by IDs)’, Label by “Role”, choose “Employee ID” as ID and “Line Manager ID” as Parent ID